Fostering is greyt.

 Your greyhound will be quite tender, so here's some things to remember:

 - He/she might be quite woozy after the operations, so rest is important.

 - Pain killers/antibiotics can be issued.

-- Feed a small meal at normal meal time after the operation - but half, or a third of the size.
+- Feed a small meal at normal meal time after the operation - about half, or a third of their normal meal size.